neoforged/Documentation/docs/resources/server/loottables/index.md

 - `minecraft:binomial`: Binomially-distributed random integer values, with n and p values set.
 See [Binomial Distribution][binomial] for more information on what these values mean.
 Created through `BinomialDistributionGenerator#binomial`.
 - `minecraft:score`: Given an entity target, a score name and (optionally) a scale value, retrieves the given scoreboard value for the entity target, multiplying it with the given scale value (if available).
 Created through `ScoreboardValue#fromScoreboard`.
 - `minecraft:storage`: A value from the command storage at a given nbt path.
 Created through `new StorageValue`.
+- `minecraft:sum`: Sums the values of other number providers together.
+Created through `new Sum`.
 - `minecraft:enchantment_level`: A provider of values for each enchantment level.
 Created through `EnchantmentLevelProvider#forEnchantmentLevel`, providing a `LevelBasedValue`.
 Valid `LevelBasedValue`s are:
     - Simply a constant value, without a specified type.
 Created through `LevelBasedValue#constant`.
     - `minecraft:linear`: A linearly-increasing value per enchantment level, plus an optional constant base value.
 Created through `LevelBasedValue#perLevel`.
     - `minecraft:levels_squared`: Squares the enchantment value, and then adds an optional base value to it.
 Created through `new LevelBasedValue.LevelsSquared`.
     - `minecraft:fraction`: Accepts two other `LevelBasedValue`s, using them to create a fraction.
 Created through `new LevelBasedValue.Fraction`.
     - `minecraft:clamped`: Accepts another `LevelBasedValue`, alongside min and max values.
 Calculates the value using the other `LevelBasedValue` and clamps the result.
 Created through `new LevelBasedValue.Clamped`.
+    - `minecraft:exponent`: Accepts two other `LevelBasedValue`s, raising the first value to the second value.
+Created through `new LevelBasedValue.Exponent`.
     - `minecraft:lookup`: Accepts a `List<Float>` and a fallback `LevelBasedValue`.
 Looks up the value to use in the list (level 1 is the first element in the list, level 2 is the second element, etc.), and uses the fallback value if the value for a level is missing.
 Created through `LevelBasedValue#lookup`.
+- `minecraft:environment_attribute`: Gets the numeric value of an environment attribute at the current position or dimension.
+Created through `new EnvironmentAttributeValue`

 Modders can also register [custom number providers][customnumber] and [custom level-based values][customlevelbased] if needed.